-Now, a few years after the Covid-19 pandemic, there are other global economic crises that have negatively impacted the Council's finances.

-Prior to the Covid-19 pandemic, the Council was already facing substantial financial challenges as a result of ongoing annual reductions in funding received from Central Government.
-As we recover from the pandemic, there are additional spending pressures caused by the increase in the cost of living and an increased demand for services in Adult Social Care as a result of an ageing population and in Housing following a sharp rise in homelessness.
+Over the last few years, due to global economic crises, the Council's finances have been negatively impacted.
+Prior to these, the Council was already facing substantial financial challenges as a result of ongoing annual reductions in funding received from Central Government.
+There are additional spending pressures caused by the increase in the cost of living and an increased demand for services in Adult Social Care as a result of an ageing population and in Housing following a sharp rise in homelessness.